- Must visit

 Discover the best of Pescara — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pescara trip today.

-Birthplace museum of poet Gabriele d'Annunzio, preserving period rooms and exhibits on one of Italy's best-known literary figures.
+Birthplace museum of poet Gabriele d'Annunzio, preserving period rooms and exhibits about his life.
+Important for literature and local identity.

-Small skewers of grilled lamb or mutton, a signature food of Abruzzo often eaten hot off the grill in local bracerie and festivals.
+Small skewers of grilled lamb or mutton, a signature food of Abruzzo and one of the most iconic things to eat in Pescara.

-Pescara’s traditional fish stew, made with mixed Adriatic seafood and tomato, valued for its strong maritime identity and local catch.
+Pescara-style fish stew made with mixed Adriatic seafood and tomato, reflecting the city’s strong maritime cooking tradition.

-Well-known seafood restaurant in Pescara, appreciated for Adriatic fish dishes, traditional preparations, and a polished but relaxed atmosphere.
+Established seafood restaurant known for Adriatic fish dishes and a polished but welcoming atmosphere near the seafront.

-Generally moderate by Italian standards: coffee and casual meals are reasonable, while seaside dining and summer stays cost more.
+Generally moderate by Italian standards.
+Cafes and casual meals are affordable, while seafront dining and summer stays cost more.

-Service is often included or modest.
-Tipping is not mandatory, but rounding up or leaving EUR 1-2 at cafes and 5-10% at restaurants for good service is appreciated.
-Taxis are usually rounded up.
+Service is usually included or modestly priced.
+Tipping is not required, but leaving EUR 1-2 at cafes or 5-10% for very good restaurant service is appreciated.

 Find answers to the most common questions about traveling from Stari Grad to Pescara by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Pescara, this guide helps you travel smarter and with confidence.